Frequently Asked Questions

 What is being done to improve the condition of roads/potholes in Tees Valley?

-TVCA and the five local authorities are continuing to invest in a programme of resurfacing and footway maintenance, ensuring that residents and visitors benefit from convenient and reliable journeys on the highway network.
+Tees Valley and the five local authorities are continuing to invest in a programme of resurfacing and footway maintenance, ensuring that residents and visitors benefit from convenient and reliable journeys on the road network.
 This work is in accordance with our Highways Infrastructure Asset Management Plan.

 Funding to repair potholes and maintain roads is a separate fund.